-8.1 The External Auditors issued an unqualified value for money conclusion in their most recent review for 2016/17.
-This means that they are satisfied that the council has proper arrangements for securing financial resilience and challenging how it secures economy, efficiency and effectiveness.
-To arrive at that conclusion they looked at the council's financial governance, financial planning and financial control processes, as well as reviewing how the council prioritises its resources, improves efficiency and productivity.
+8.1 The External Auditors issued an unqualified value for money conclusion in their most recent review for 2017/18.
+This means that they are satisfied that the Authority had appropriate arrangements for securing economy, efficiency and effectiveness in the use of its resources.
+They raised no high priority recommendations as a result of their work.